 I do work with clients who are looking at selling lake lots, vacation homes and other recreational properties.
 When we start the conversation, it usually starts with a simple question.
 Can you still afford, and are able to take care of the property?

 If you are needing the money from the property, then the sale must happen to help you manage your finances.
 You can skip this next couple paragraphs, as you already know you have to sell.
 But what if you aren’t sure if you should keep your vacation property?

 3 Options if You Aren’t Ready to Sell

-If you are no longer able to maintain the property because you aren’t out there as often, you can’t physically enjoy or it is too much to maintain the property, then it is time to ask a couple more questions.
-Let me guide you through if you should consider selling your vacation property.
+If you are no longer able to maintain the property, you aren’t out there as often, pr you can’t physically enjoy it, then it is time to ask a couple more questions.
+Let me guide you through if you should consider selling your vacation property or keeping it.

 1. Passing it down to family?
 If you intend for the property to be passed down to other family or friends, now is the time to have those conversations.
 Will they simply inherit the property now?
 Will they pay for a the property?
 You may want to speak to your lawyer and financial planner to best plan this move, as there will most likely be financial implications for both you and your family member.